oscarbrorsjoberg/howtocuda/info.md

 Texture API : 1.
 Handles filtering, bounce checking and so on
               2. Some boiler plate to set up
+								Makes host code more verbose but
+								the device code will get smaller.
               3. Data should be copied to CUDA arrays

 3.4 Problem : accessing alot of pixel data might be expensive if working with 2D data

     The boiler plate to use Texture API:
         -> use cudaArray : buffers for optimized texture formulation